brendondgr/StableAPI-GUI/README.md

 # StableAPI GUI v1.0
 ## Overview
 StableAPI GUI was created using Python to make it easier for a user to create images using Stable Diffusion API.
 It currently comes with the following basic characteristics:
-- Model (Currently Does Not Support SD3.5 Models)
+- Model (Does not support Stable Image Core/Ultra)
 - Aspect Ratios
 - Seed (Also Seed Randomizer)
 - Prompt